Keijo Huusko

-Keijo Huusko (born 5 August 1980 in Kemi) is a Finnish footballer currently playing for the club RoPS.
+Keijo Huusko (born 5 August 1980 in Kemi) is a retired Finnish footballer who most recently played for TP-47 in 2015.

 Career

-He previously played for Vaasan Palloseura, BK Häcken, Lyn, Strømsgodset and Tromsø IL.
+He previously played for Vaasan Palloseura, BK Häcken, Lyn, Strømsgodset, and Tromsø IL.
 He joined Tromsø on 1 January 2008.
-After several injuries Huusko decided to move back to Finland and TP-47.
+After several injuries, Huusko decided to move back to Finland and TP-47.
 He signed a four-year contract with them on 26 February 2010.
 The striker left TP-47 in February 2010 and signed for PS Kemi Kings.

 International career

 Huusko has been capped eight times and scored two goals for the Finland national football team.

 Coaching career

-He also has roles of assistant manager and Director of Football.
-Huusko was also during his TP career the assistant manager and Director of Football of the Finnish club.
+He also has the roles of assistant manager and director of football.
+Huusko was also, during his TP career, the assistant manager and director of football of the Finnish club.
+As of 2021, he was coaching boys' soccer at the Tervarit Juniors Association.